 Take a look at your interests.
 If you enjoy going to the movies, art galleries, and listening to music, you use more of your right brain during these activities.

 So what does the left side of the brain do?
-Left cerebral hemisphere deals with language and logical thinking.
+The left cerebral hemisphere deals with language and logical thinking.
 Left brain dominant individuals often enjoy learning about subjects like science and physics.
 Here are some of the common characteristics of left-brained people:

 - Thinking in words